lsulli/LidarManager/README.md

 ## START <a name="start"></a>

  When Lidar Manager Plugin is load you should see a button like this ![alt text](./readme_image/fig4.JPG) in Plugins Toolbar and a submenu in Raster menu.
- The Lidar Manager Window is always on the top also when Qgis is minimize,it's useful to work with other application like window explorer.
+ The Lidar Manager window is always on the top also when Qgis is minimize, it's useful to work with other application like window explorer.
- On start Lidar Manager Window is put in the right bottom side of the screen.
+ On start Lidar Manager window is put in the right bottom side of the screen.
- User can switch from Qgis Main Window to Lidar Manager Window and work with both.
+ User can switch from Qgis main window to Lidar Manager window and work with both.

 ##  Tile Index Layer Setting <a name="til_setting"></a>